serverpod/serverpod_docs/docs/03-capabilities.md

 # Capabilities

 Serverpod is a complete, competent backend for Flutter.
-For the glossy sales pitch, head over to our main page at [Serverpod.dev](https://serverpod.dev).
+For the glossy sales pitch, head to our main page at [Serverpod.dev](https://serverpod.dev).

-Every design decision made in Serverpod aims to minimize the amount of code you need to write and make it as readable as possible.
+Every design decision in Serverpod aims to minimize the amount of code you need to write and make it as readable as possible.
 Apart from being just a server, Serverpod incorporates many common tasks that are otherwise cumbersome to implement or require external services.

 ## Code generation
 Serverpod automatically generates your protocol and client-side code by analyzing your server.
 Calling a remote endpoint is as easy as making a local method call.